rancher/fleet/docs/gitrepo-structure.md

   clusterGroup: group1
 ```

+!!! hint "Private Helm Repo"
+    For private helm repo, user can reference a secret with the following key:

+    1. `username` and `password` for basic http auth if helm http repo is behind basic auth.

+    2. `cacerts` for custom CA bundle if helm repo is using custom CA.

+    3. `ssh-privatekey` for ssh private key if repo is using ssh protocol.
+Private key with passphase is not supported currently.

+    For example, to add a secret in kubectl, run

+    `kubectl create secret -n $namespace generic helm --from-literal=username=foo --from-literal=password=bar --from-file=cacerts=/path/to/cacerts --from-file=ssh-privatekey=/path/to/privatekey.pem`

+    After secret is created, specify the secret to `gitRepo.spec.helmSecretName`.
+Make sure secret is created under the same namespace with gitrepo.

 ## Per Cluster Customization

 The `GitRepo` defines which clusters a git repository should be deployed to and the `fleet.yaml` in the repository